dotTHzTAG/CaTSper/README.md

 **Installation guide (standalone version)**

-Please download [CaTSperInstaller_web.exe](CaTSperInstaller_web.exe) and run it on your local computer as decribed below.
+Please download the installer and run it on your local computer as decribed below.

+** For Windows**

 *MATLAB Application Installation:*
- -	Run the CaTSperInstaller_web.exe file (an internect connection is necessary for installation.)
+ -	Download and run [CaTSperInstaller_Windows_web.exe](CaTSperInstaller_Windows_web.exe) (an internect connection is necessary for installation.)
  -	The MATLAB Installer will launch.
 Click **Next**.
  -	At the ‘Select destination folder’ step, leave ‘Add shortcut to desktop’ **UNCHECKED**.
  -	Click **Next**, then click **Begin Install**